remjey/HabitSailor/README.md

 ## Intro

-HabitSailor is a work-in-progress SailfishOS client for HabitRPG servers like Habitica.
+HabitSailor is a work-in-progress SailfishOS client for Habitica.
 It is meant to be imported int the QtCreator of the SailfishOS SDK.

 HabitSailor is free software, released under GPLv3.
 Artwork is CC-BY-SA 3.0. (see LICENCE file for details)